Elisabeth Marbury: Professional life

 Marbury put her life story into a book My Crystal Ball, published in 1923.
 She had been told frequently that Hollywood would be interested – this during the Silent Film Era – in the story of her travels with her companions Anne Tracy Morgan (daughter of Jon Pierpont Morgan, the financier) and America's first interior designer, Elsie de Wolfe.
 Elizabeth convinced Miss Morgan to purchase the Villa Trianon in the town of Versailles, where the trio held court with Europe's elite and entertained with George Bernard Shaw and Oscar Wilde, two clients she represented theatrically in New York and London.
 After the German invasion of 1914, Anne, Elsie and Bess Marbury escaped in their Rolls-Royce convertible after packing hastily.
 In 1920, Marbury and De Wolfe hired architect Mott B. Schmidt to remodel and update their recently purchased Italianate style brownstone that had been built by Effingham Sutton in the 1870s on what was then known as Avenue A. Schmidt created a simple, elegant home with a French flair.
 In 1921 Marbury and de Wolfe's friends, Anne Morgan and Anne Vanderbilt also purchased brownstones on the same block, recently renamed Sutton Place, and once again Mott Schmidt was hired to transform the old Italianate houses into an elegant colonial and federal style home, respectively.
 Sutton Place quickly became a fashionable enclave.
 It was from their new residence at Sutton Place that Marbury began to work with the greatest musical talents of the time to dominate Broadway.

 Before her death, Marbury chose her nephew John Marbury to produce a picture based on My Crystal Ball.
 The rights passed through John's estate to his son, the late New York sculptor Peter Marbury.
-The rights are held currently by Peter Marbury's widow, Diana Marbury, a New York theatrical producer, director and actress.
+The rights passed to Peter Marbury's widow, Diana Marbury, a New York theatrical producer, director and actress.